Medicaid Select Plan, Medicaid HARP, Child Health Plus, and Essential Plans covered services

 - Teeth cleaning (every six months)

-- Fluoride application with varnish (every six months)*
+- Fluoride application with varnish (every three months)*

 - Fluoride application without varnish (every six months)*